 Even more animal horror movies!

 - Island of Lost Souls (1932) the first film version of H. G. Wells’s The Island of Dr. Moreau, where nature fights back.

 - The Devil Bat (1940) some early cinema from the 1940s about a possessed and evil bat.

 - Them!
 (1954) possibly the first of endless “nuclear monster” movies from the 1950s, this deals with an attack by giant irradiated ants in the New Mexico desert.

 - The Naked Jungle (1954) looking for a horror movie about an army of ants?
 You just found it.

 - Bride of the Monster (1956) in one of Bela Lugosi’s final film appearances, a giant octopus terrorizes all of Lugosi’s enemies.

 - Beginning of the End (1957) this is one of director Bert I. Gordon’s (his initials spell “B.I.G.”) numerous forays into the “nuclear monster” genre during the 1950s.
 In this one, giant grasshoppers terrorize Chicago.

-- The Day of the Triffids (1962) an army of tall, intelligent, walking plants — that’s right, plants — stings people to death and feasts on their corpses.
+- The Day of the Triffids (1962) an army of tall, intelligent, walking plants — that’s right, plants — stings people to death and feasts on their corpses in this British classic.